Have you ever been afraid of trying recipes that use yeast because of previous baking failures?

 - 1/4 cup milk

-After your dough has gathered into a ball, it has a sticky texture and is a loosely shaped ball.
-On a surface or baking mat lightly dusted with flour, knead the dough until gluten has developed.
+- After your dough has gathered into a ball, it has a sticky texture and is a loosely shaped ball.
+On a surface or baking mat lightly dusted with flour, knead the dough until it is smooth and elastic.